marcus-campbell/quotations/self_reflection_through_the_words_of_others.md

 \
 \
 *Courage is not the lack of fear.
 It's knowing that something is more important than your fear.* &ndash; AMBROSE REDMOON
 \
 \
+*If you are interested, you never have to look for new interests.
+All you need to do is to be curious, receptive, eager for experience.
+When you are genuinely interested in one thing, it will always lead to something else.* &ndash; ELEANOR ROOSEVELT
+\
+\
 *My whole religion is this: do every duty, and expect no reward for it, either here or hereafter.* &ndash; BERTRAND RUSSELL